AudioKit/AudioKit/Sources/Audio/Internals/Engine/README.md

 ## To Do before it is ready for beta testers

-* Make Sampler have the abilities of AudioPlayer
+* Make new AudioPlayer with TimePitch embedded
-* Embed time/pitch into Sampler (or separate Player)
 * Search code for XXX: issues
 * Make node recorder functional and tested again
 * Use log instead of print where appropriate